Holiday Shopping | by Guest Author Linda Stern, Licensed Insolvency Trustee

 Many people completely overlook hidden costs related to holiday shopping, such as those for gift wrapping and shipping.
 In addition, the holiday season often brings extra costs related to travel, cab rides, babysitters and host gifts.
 These incidental expenses can add up and they have to come out of somewhere.

-People on a fixed incomes must plan for them properly and in advance.
+People on fixed incomes must plan for them properly and in advance.
 This is especially true if you do not receive raises or year-end bonuses to ride them out.
 Simply placing the charges on a credit card to pay off in the future is not a good idea.
 This will affect how you manage essential household expenses, like mortgages, rent, food and utilities when the bills arrive.

 Cash is King